Youmna-abdalaziz/travel_project/README.txt

-This is our python project
+This is a django project and it is developed by
+Youmna Abdelaziz
+Rawda shreif
+Nada hassan